google/google-authenticator-libpam/README.md

 This works by adding an (IP address, timestamp) pair to the security file after a successful one-time-password login;
 only the last ten distinct IP addresses are tracked.

+### allow_readonly

+DANGEROUS OPTION!

+By default, if the `grace_period` option is defined the PAM module requires some free space to store the IP address and timestamp of the last login.
+It could prevent access if a server has no free space or in case of an update config file error.
+With the `allow_readonly` option you can ignore any errors which could occur during config file update.